 The identification of VUCA environments originated in military operations and industries.
 But as STOs become more and more complex, they too are typified by the definitions of VUCA environments.

 As high-VUCA environments, STOs are fundamentally different to any capital or routine maintenance project.
 The majority exceed their KPIs because they cannot be successfully planned, managed and executed using age-old “tried and tested” project management tools and techniques.
+To date, there has been no holistic solution that by design addresses the root cause and unique management challenges associated with high-VUCA environments.

 STO Success Factors